Health-Nexus/GateKeeper-Python/README.md

   To create a new admin use the command   and follow the prompts to set a username and password
     $ python manage.py createsuperuser
-  Then login to the admin page at http://127.0.0.1:8000/admin/
+  Then login to the admin page at http://127.0.0.1:8000/admin/ You can use this to view, manage and update your data and database.

 # Summary